mdbootstrap/TW-Elements/README.md

 npm install tw-elements
 ```

-3. Tailwind Elements is a plugin and should be included inside the **tailwind.config.js** file.
+3. TW Elements is a plugin and should be included inside the **tailwind.config.js** file.
 It is also recommended to extend the content array with a js file that loads dynamic component classes:

 ```javascript
 module.exports = {